min2ha/ukwa-site/content/target/23560/index.en.md

   "subject": null
 }

-# Julia Goldsworthy (@jgoldsworthy) on Twitter (Liberal Democrats candidate for Camborne and Redruth)

 Julia Goldsworthy stood as Liberal Democrats for Camborne and Redruth at the 2015 General Election but was not elected.